 1. Avast Free

 Avast (see user reviews) is one of the greatest all-round antivirus programs for Windows.
-It consistently scores high on malware detection tests like AV-Comparatives.
+It consistently scores high on malware detection tests.
 When running, it effectively takes down spyware before it has the chance to do any damage.

 Plus, it offers a host of useful security features, including: